danielHPeters/ItemShop/README.md

-# ItemShop
+# item-shop
-Item Shop School project

-##
-A simple Java Simulation of a Shop
+A simple Java simulation of a shop.